Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 In some circumstances a claim may lie against the retailer of an autonomous vehicle, particularly where unfulfilled claims relating to the capabilities or reliability of the vehicle’s driving system are made during the sales process.

-For an Australian plaintiff seeking to recover damages in negligence on the basis that a vehicle’s automated driving system caused their injuries or other loss, a significant practical problem will be that, with the demise of the Australian motor vehicle manufacturing industry, the defendant(s) will necessarily be domiciled in other countries.
+For an Australian plaintiff seeking to recover damages in negligence on the basis that a vehicle’s automated driving system caused their injuries or other loss, a significant practical problem will be that, with the demise of the Australian motor vehicle manufacturing industry, the defendant(s) will necessarily be domiciled in another country.

-Even more difficult will be to establish, first, the existence of a causative fault or deficiency in the automated driving system.
-Second, which designer or which manufacturer of which component of the automated driving system was responsible for that fault or deficiency.
-Third, that on the balance of probabilities, that fault or deficiency arose out of a want of reasonable care on the part of that designer or manufacturer, having regard to the state of general technical and scientific knowledge at the time of manufacture of the vehicle.
+For the plaintiff, it will be even more difficult to establish, first, the existence of a causative fault or deficiency in the automated driving system; second, which designer or which manufacturer of which component of the automated driving system was responsible for that fault or deficiency; and, third, that on the balance of probabilities, that fault or deficiency arose out of a want of reasonable care on the part of that designer or manufacturer, having regard to the state of general technical and scientific knowledge at the time of manufacture of the vehicle.